Smartphone Laser Tag, Also Known as Augmented Reality Laser Tag – Does It Have a Future?

 Well, we’re not too sure about that.
 Major players in the laser tag market, such as Nerf/Hasbro, have produced augmented reality laser tag products.
 Some of them were cool, others weren’t as successful.
 But overall, there hasn’t yet been a product that really had that wow factor.

-Even though smartphone laser tag has been around for some years now, not all that many laser tag products have come out that support augmented reality.
-Perhaps one of the reasons is that smartphones evolve so quickly that any potential smartphone laser tag guns get outdated just as fast, depending on the design.
+Even though smartphone laser tag has been around for some years now, the augmented reality aspect has not always been part of it.
+Perhaps one of the reasons for that is that smartphones evolve so quickly that any smartphone based laser tag guns get outdated just as fast, depending on the design.

 The cost of continuously updating laser tag guns to meet new smartphone models can be high.
-And with so many different smartphone brands too, it’s difficult to be compatible with all of them.
+And with so many different smartphone brands, it’s difficult to be compatible with all of them.
 To choose one smartphone brand over the other is a risky business decision.
-If only there was a laser tag gun that could be compatible with all smartphone brands and models.

-What Smartphone Laser Tag Products Are on the Market?
+What Smartphone Laser Tag Products Are Available Today?

-So what can we choose from today if we want to try out smartphone laser tag?
-There’s actually not that much available, but we have looked into 3 augmented reality smartphone laser tag products you could get your hands on right now.
+So what can we choose from today if we wanted to try out smartphone laser tag?
+There’s actually not that much available, but we have looked into 4 augmented reality smartphone laser tag products you could get your hands on right now.

 The very neat Father.IO Inceptor is a tech project funded through Indiegogo and it’s looking very promising indeed.
 Father.IO brings laser tag to your doorstep.
 You can now play laser tag anywhere and anytime you like without the need for heavy laser tag equipment.